a-kori/Software-Lab-Cable-Car/README.md

-# Software Lab Cable Car project
+# Software Lab Cable Car Project

 **Trigger warning: bright flashing lights are used in the game's lobby scene!**